rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

 WQ//we have to assign it outside the closure or it will run the job multiple times with the same parameter "4"
 //and jenkins will unite them into a single run of the job

+Remember it's not permitted to have a stage step inside a parallel block.

+### Cause #

 <a target="_blank" href="https://github.com/jenkinsci/pipeline-examples/blob/master/pipeline-examples/get-build-cause/getBuildCause.groovy">
 Here</a> is a definition pulling in